Transmit site and preliminary receive site for the Arctic Over-the-Horizon Radar Program in Southern Ontario

 DND's siting analysis for A-OTHR is driven by a set of complex and inflexible requirements.
 These include parcel size, latitude, orientation, distance separation between parcels, environmental conditions and constraints, and adjacent land use.

-Potential sites must be:
+Potential sites must:

-- have limited environmental constraints
+- have limited environmental conditions and constraints

-- close to electrical power sources
+- be close to electrical power sources

 For these reasons, suitable permanent sites for A-OTHR are relatively limited and our analysis continues.
 We look forward to sharing additional siting information when it becomes available.